LarsFin/Rosie/README.md

 - Any number of paper blocks can be pushed together.
 - A reverted paper block will not push another paper block, standard block or the player's character.
 - Will be crushed when a standard block reverts against it into a wall.

+#### Magnet Block

+Acts identically to the Standard Block but has extended behaviour.
+- When a Magnet Block connects with another magnet block; it joins to form one element within the world.
+- When magnetizing, memory which related to each separate entity is overlapped.